umut-akkaya/queue-load-balancer/Readme.md

 `RABBITMQ_REGISTERED_QUEUE_LIST`: Coma separated queue list which you want to load balance with.<br />
 `LB_WAIT_INTERVAL`: Loadbalancer wait interval to avoid high CPU utilization.
 ## Proof of Concept
 Following workflow show how the loadbalancer work.
-Copy the following docker compose file to `docker-compose.yaml` file
+Copy the following docker compose file to <br />`docker-compose.yaml` file

 ```yaml
 services: